(Non)-hyperuniformity of perturbed lattices: Introduction

 \subsubsection{Examples of pathological processes}

 Our examples (see again Theorem \ref{theo:main}) of non-hyperuniform perturbed lattices in dimension $\d = 2$ (with perturbations failing to have a finite second moment) and $\d \geq 3$ (with arbitrarily small perturbations) seem to be the first mathematical constructions of such objects.
 Their existence was hinted on in the physics papers cited above (e.g. in \cite{kim2018effect} \textit{“In contrast to uncorrelated perturbed lattices that are always hyperuniform, correlated ones can be non-hyperuniform.”}), but no explicit construction was given - rather, based on the small wave-number expansion for the structure factor mentioned above, they argue that if the spectral density of the perturbation field has a certain power-law near $0$, then hyperuniformity will be broken.
 In dimension $2$, this does not suggest how to proceed (because in that case, the perturbations must have infinite variance, hence no properly defined spectral density).
-In higher dimensions, this suggests that certain Gaussian perturbation fields with well-chosen spectral densities can do the job, but one would still have to justify that the small wave-number expansion does actually govern the hyperuniformity status of perturbed lattices (which, as explained in the previous paragraph, is not straightforward), and - for bonus points - to produce counter-examples with perturbations that are \emph{bounded} and not “only” with finite moments of all order like Gaussian variables.
+In higher dimensions, this suggests that certain Gaussian perturbation fields with well-chosen spectral densities can do the job.
+We produce counter-examples with perturbations that are \emph{bounded} and not “only” with finite moments of all order like Gaussian variables.

 Our constructions are elementary and allow us to prove lower bounds on the number variance directly, without relying on the structure factor.